hynekral/English-for-designers/09-summary-details/thesis-summary-details.md

 `The building of Langhans after a reconstruction.`

+## Brief
+The first and basic step before starting to invent a new visual communication concept was to define a brief.

+Therefore I performed a SWOT analysis of the current state.
+The analysis was conducted in the form of an interview with Filip Chládek, who manages the social networks of the Langhans Center and to whom I was referred.

+What are the strengths of the Center?
+*Definitely the location, the garden and the space of the building, the magic of the place that I will discover when I walk down the alley.
+Furthermore, informality, anything can happen here, it has the opportunity to become anything.
+It is a center in the center where people are centered.
+Informal development of values, cultivation of personality.*

+On the contrary, what are the weaknesses?
+*It's under People in Need, it binds us a bit, the prestige and so on.
+Laziness and little innovation.
+Selling coffee is no longer enough.*

+What are the opportunities?
+*Greater innovation, initiative.
+Pulling forward, inventing something new compared to the competition.*

+What are the threats?
+What are your problems?
+What problems could occur?
+*Closing.
+Threats to our values.
+Nothing is happening here, it is losing value.
+That's not what it was supposed to be anymore.*

+Filip Chládek later answered my questions concerning the target group, attendance, use of space, etc. I summarized the answers in the following paragraph.

+In the normal operation of the café, visitors are usually over thirty years of age, often employees of nearby offices and pensioners.
+Some of the customers are probably high school students.
+The Centre's wish is to gain a clientele of university students and people under the age of thirty.
+Advertising and communication is online or directly at the Centre's site for financial reasons.
+Following the interview and SWOT analysis, I clarified the situation in which the Langhans Center is currently located and set goals that I would like to achieve during my work.
+As part of the visual communication concept, I will create a new visual style that will be representative, but will not be dull.
+I will create a concept that is modern, not fashionable, so that it will be sustainable.
+I will design solution for communication on social networks and communication directly in the Center.
+I will try to point out the potential that the subject hides and I will suggest its development.

 ## The current Logo and communication

 The current logo of the Center is purely typographic and consists of a capital bold inscription *LANGHANS* supplemented by the *CENTER OF PEOPLE IN NEED*, or in the second variant *CAFE IN THE CENTER*.
 The inscription Langhans is distinctive by the missing upper quarter of the letters and the absence of crossbars at letter *A*.
 It is defined primarily in white on a almost black background.